SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 Mixer and Pumphantom are still around, and Snacky returns.<br/>Rush to the stairs using any Navigation Scrolls and Sight Grass you saved for this floor range.<br/>If you end up in a bad situation, don't hesitate to use special attacks or items before it becomes dire.

-Daze Radish (80 HP, 37 atk) throws Confusion Grass within a 2 tile radius.<br/>bug_batter_3 (72 HP, 39 atk) nullifies or reflects staff magic and thrown items.<br/>Super Gazer (60 HP, 30 atk) hypnotizes you and makes you perform a random action.<br/>Spearfish 3 (100 HP, 39 atk) has high survivability thanks to its underwater HP regen.<br/>Tug Frog 2 (75 HP, 40 atk) pulls you closer and attacks, negating any range advantage.
+Daze Radish (80 HP, 37 atk) throws Confusion Grass within a 2 tile radius.<br/>Hoppin' Slugger (72 HP, 39 atk) nullifies or reflects staff magic and thrown items.<br/>Super Gazer (60 HP, 30 atk) hypnotizes you and makes you perform a random action.<br/>Spearfish 3 (100 HP, 39 atk) has high survivability thanks to its underwater HP regen.<br/>Tug Frog 2 (75 HP, 40 atk) pulls you closer and attacks, negating any range advantage.

 ### Boss